hckops/hckctl/README.md

     - docker: add support for remote docker daemon with `DOCKER_HOST`
     - add podman provider
     - add context timeout
+    - BUG cloud: `execBox` does not interrupt stream with shell none and hang forever
     - cloud: ssh key auth only + remove InsecureIgnoreHostKey
     - cloud: remove body from empty request `omitempty to remove "body":{}`
     - list boxes in table with padding see `tabwriter` https://gosamples.dev/string-padding